Research into Hodgkin lymphoma

 Targeted therapies are drugs that change the way that cells work and help the body control the growth of cancer.
-Some targeted therapies seek out and destroy cancer cells.
+Some targeted drugs seek out and destroy cancer cells.
 Others help the immune system to attack the cancer.

 Researchers are using monoclonal antibodies which target proteins called receptors on some Hodgkin lymphoma cells.
 Sometimes monoclonal antibodies are attached to chemotherapy drugs on radioactive molecules so that they can be delivered straight to the cancer cells.
 This is called targeted treatment.

 People with Hodgkin lymphoma are involved in different trials looking at different types of targeted therapy.